 Since Flutter has just made its appearance a year ago, it does not have much to showcase from the industry standards.
 At present, only a Hamilton app is what it has in its bank.
 However, as time progresses, many more will surely be added into that list as it as a bright future.

-Which is More Stable: React Native or Flutter?
+Which is More Stable in 2020: React Native or Flutter?

 However, last month Google has announced the Flutter Beta 2, which offers improved developer tools and asset system.

 React Native was quite stable from earlier and it also enjoys the support of large community of contributors.